tobbelobb/pisf/README.md

 ------------------------

 ### What is it?
-A web app that handles small user-created articles that follows a rigid template.
+A web app that handles small user-created articles that follow a rigid template.

 ### Why make it?